 Conclusion

 Unless that band transcends mainstream media, like Nine Inch Nails, Radiohead, and several other artists are doing right now.
 Their creativity has only grown over their time and they are bypassing the radio stations and MTV with interactive websites and leaked media.
-There is hope for music as long as these people are compelled to do things this way.
+There’s hope for music as long as these people are compelled to do things this way.
 So if the new How to Destroy Angels tracks get released on the web for free (or cheap)… please donate and keep this method of broadcasting alive.

 Oh yea, and steal all the music on the radio.
 Record companies are worse for music than file sharing will ever be.
 Save your cash for indie artists, unsigned bands, and artists that treat their fan base right.